Meyers Taylor wins gold at bobsled worlds

 KOENIGSSEE, Germany -- Elana Meyers Taylor of the United States edged Olympic champion Kaillie Humphries of Canada for her second world championship gold in women's bobsled on Saturday.

-Meyers, who won her first in 2015, and brakewoman Kehri Jones edged Humphries and Melissa Lotholz by 0.03 seconds after four runs.
+Meyers Taylor, who won her first world championship in 2015, and brakewoman Kehri Jones edged Humphries and Melissa Lotholz by 0.03 seconds after four runs.

 "Kaillie gave me a run for the money from top to the finish.
 So I knew I had to put it together.
 And today we did," said Meyers, who held a 0.02-second lead after Friday's first two runs.

-Jamie Greubel Poser of the U.S. was third, 0.23 seconds back with brakewoman Aja Evans, for her first world championship medal.
+Jamie Greubel Poser of the United States was third, 0.23 seconds back, with brakewoman Aja Evans, for her first world championship medal.

-European champion Mariama Jamanka and her brakewoman Annika Drazek of Germany were fourth, followed by Christina Hengster/Jennifer Onasanya of Austria and Alysia Rissling/Cynthia Appiah of Canada.
+European champion Mariama Jamanka and her brakewoman Annika Drazek of Germany were fourth, followed by Christina Hengster and Jennifer Onasanya of Austria and Alysia Rissling and Cynthia Appiah of Canada.

 Japan's Maria Oshigiri and Arisa Kimishima celebrated their debut by placing seventh.